nununo/pyVela2017/README.md

 Put the video files in place:
 * The default configuration expects a directory named `videos` to be present side by side with the source directory.
-* It should have four subdirectories, each containing one or more candle burning videos:
+* It should have four sub-directories, each containing one or more candle burning videos:
   * `0`: played in a loop when no interaction is detected.
   * `1`: triggered by *light blowing*.
   * `2`: triggered by *medium blowing*.
   * `3`: triggered by *strong blowing* (in the original project, the burning flame is blown out).

 Copy `settings-sample.json` to `settings.json` and adapt it according to your environment.
-See Configuration section below for details.
+See the Configuration section below for details.